Dispute Resolution and Litigation

 John’s clients include property managers & developers, retailers, manufacturers, football clubs, professional services firms and insolvency practitioners.
 John also works closely with law firms elsewhere in the UK and beyond, supporting their clients in disputes within the jurisdiction.

 John has a reputation for a practical, commercial approach to resolving disputes, backed up by thorough preparation when required.
-That prompted positive comment in Civil Practice (W. Green, Oct.
-2015) in which the defender in a significant commercial action was described as being ‘trapped by diligent case preparation’ in proceedings in which John acted for the pursuer.
+That prompted positive comment in Civil Practice (W. Green) in which the defender in a significant commercial action was described as being ‘trapped by diligent case preparation’ in proceedings in which John acted for the pursuer.

 Statement by Dundee United Football Club, July 2020